isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-time-forgotten-trades.md

 While the demise of these trades is inevitable due to economic progress and advancements in technology, continual efforts are being made at the individual, community and national levels to capture, document and preserve the memory of our early trades and the people who toiled at their crafts. we can take comfort that Singapore’s pioneer tradesmen and craftsmen will not likely disappear from society’s consciousness but continue to live on in our communal memories and national chronicles.

-Sharon Teng is a Librarian with the National Library Board.
+<p style="font-size:15px;"><b>Sharon Teng</b> is a Librarian with the National Library Board.
 She has contributed articles to BiblioAsia as well as Infopedia, NLB's online encyclopedia of Singapore.
-Her interest areas include the use of technology and social media in libraries.
+Her interest areas include the use of technology and social media in libraries.</p>

+<a href="https://biblioasia.nlb.gov.sg/vol-9/issue-4/jan-mar-2014/"><center>Back to Issue</center></a>